DinoRatcliffe/personal-website/content/posts/pvm-6041qm.md

 ![Finished adjustment of PVM playing games.](/images/PVM60/Front-PVM-60.png)

 ## Finished

-All that remained was putting it back into it's home in my reading corder along with my music listening setup.
+All that remained was putting it back into it's home in my reading corner along with my music listening setup.
 For now I will enjoy mainly retro gaming on the monitor and using it to display the currently playing album artwork.

 ![Final home for the monitor in the reading corner.](/images/PVM60/Far-in-situ-PVM-60.png)

-In the future I aim to create my own TUI (Terminal User Interfact) that can be controlled using the connect PS1 controller to allow for a variety of use cases.
+In the future I aim to create my own TUI (Terminal User Interface) that can be controlled using the connect PS1 controller to allow for a variety of use cases.
 This will probably be similarly built to my leader based workflow outlined in this [post](/posts/leader-key-os-workflows/), just more tailored to a controller based input method.